-I’m not going to beat around the bush here – something Morten Tyldum could do with taking note of – Passengers is a real let down.
-Once-part Jennifer Lawrence, four-parts bland, clichéd, pedestrian disappointment.
-I’m genuinely gutted.
+Let’s not beat around the bush here – something Morten Tyldum could do with taking note of – Passengers is a real let down.
+One-part Jennifer Lawrence, four-parts bland, clichéd, pedestrian disappointment.
+It’s genuinely gutting.

-It was a film that had so much potential as well.
+Here was a film brimming with potential as well.
 Insert two major stars, mix in a promising concept, add the man who made The Imitation Game and you should be on to a winner.
 Where did it all go wrong?
-Space-based cinema has been mightily impressive these past few years: Gravity won seven Oscars, The Martian was a joy and Arrival challengingly intellectual.
-In Passengers Jennifer Lawrence’s Aurora hits the problem best in a brutal assessment of the ‘five thousand suckers’ on board as having fallen for the adverts, promising everything but delivering empty.
-She’s talking about the passengers themselves aboard the Starship Avalon’s futuristic voyage to transport Earth-born ‘colonists’ (so many connotations never addressed) to new terra firma, Homestead II.
+Space-based cinema has had a mightily impressive past few years: Gravity won seven Oscars, The Martian was a joy and Arrival challengingly intellectual.
+In Passengers, Lawrence’s Aurora hits the problem best in a brutal assessment of the ‘five thousand suckers’ on board who she says have fallen for the adverts that promised everything but deliver empty.
+She’s talking about the passengers themselves aboard the Starship Avalon’s futuristic voyage to transport Earth-born ‘colonists’ (an intriguing term that goes entirely unaddressed) to new terra firma, Homestead II.
 It is, Aurora suggests, a heartless and commercial venture.
 Pot.
 Kettle.
 Black.

 Okay, it’s not a total disaster.
 With a budget of over $100 million there are some absolutely terrific effects.
 The Avalon’s interior is forgettably vanilla but the ship has a neatly designed outer shell to make up for it.
 A sequence involving zero-gravity and a swimming pool makes for a visual treat, whilst there’s a lovely shot towards the end that lingers sweetly in the memory.
 There are some decent action sequences too when the film finally – and I do mean finally – gets going.
 The problem is that you’re so fed up by this point that the lethargy’s beyond total recall.
 Lawrence Fishburne’s given a thankless task as ‘guy-who-turns-up-to-move-plot-forward’.
 Sheen’s an amiable companion but gives a performance hinting as so much more than the script provides him.
 When we reach Arthur’s head banging shot from the trailer it’s hard not to conclude: you and me both pal.